Skip to main content

 • “Aggregate the sales data in the database and store in a new database called ‘Sales by product category’”

 This allows the number crunching and data processing to be done using code instead of the LLM, which is faster, cheaper, and more reliable.
 This is especially useful when working with large datasets or complex calculations.
+See Code Execution and Scripts for more on code execution.

 Voice input